Hemit99123/dailysat-next-app-1/README.md

 - **Redis** (storage solution for sessions, rate limiting and caching layer)
 - **Husky** (pre-commit solution to run commands prior to a commit)
 - **ESLint** (used for linting enforcement)

+## 📚 School B2B Model:

+Schools can now partner with DailySAT.
+It is **free of charge**.
+Once partnered, their school will be added to the `school` collection in MongoDB.
+In /schools route, this collection will be shown and students can enroll into one school from that collection.
+They can then work on questions normally.
+Data from these interactions (correct answers/incorrect answers) will be stored within the `school` collection document and authorized teachers will be able to see each student and how they are doing.
+Teachers get authenticated through their emails, it is cross referenced with the `school` document and if their email is found they get access to /schools/dashboard?school=SCHOOL NAME.